microbiomedata/metaT_ReadCounts/README.md

 | `meanA` | mean expression of the opposite strand of the predicted gene, i. e. mean per-base coverage of the strand opposite to that on which the gene was predicted within the coordinates of the predicted gene |
 | `medianA` | median expression of the opposite strand of the predicted gene, i. e. median per-base coverage of the strand opposite to that on which the gene was predicted within the coordinates of the predicted gene |
 | `stdevA` | standard deviation of the expression of the opposite strand of the predicted gene |

+For more information, please refer to the [IMG documentation](https://bitbucket.org/dongyingwu/dywu_wdl/src/main/README.txt).